seawolf42/lessons/circuitpython/class_materials/prereq_student.md

 <!-- end auto-generated section -->

-## Time-box

-N/A: these preparatory steps should be completed prior to the start of the course.

 ## Overview

 This section is intended for the workshop **student**.
 It outlines what students should do to get the most out of the workshop.